 If you want that elusive photo then you’ll have to fight fist and elbows to make it through the front.
 I saw my compatriot almost get trampled trying to get to the forefront of the pack.
 She disappeared for what seemed like an eternity while I moseyed around the rest of the exhibit, clearly concerned for her well being.
 Don’t worry she made it out alive from the pack of hungry wolves.

-From my brief eye contact with the Mona Lisa I will say it was more disappointing than I had imagined.
-Don’t get me wrong it’s a work of art but in person it didn’t stir my insides like people my entire life has telling me art should.
+From my brief eye contact with the Mona Lisa, I will say it was more disappointing than I had imagined.
+Don’t get me wrong it’s a work of art but in person, it didn’t stir my insides like people my entire life has to tell me art should.
 Having seen it I can now check it off my huge bucket list in life.
 Let my experience not deter you because the Louvre itself is gigantic and beautiful.
-There are plenty of other exhibits that will be worth your time and efforts to explore.
+There are plenty of other exhibits that will be worth your time and effort to explore.

 I left the Louvre with those words of encouragement.

 Musee de l’Orangerie

 If the Louvre isn’t your type of art then just a short walk from it you can find yourself among impressionist and post-impressionist paintings care of Musee de l’Orangerie.
 From the many Monet’s, Renoir’s, Picasso’s and Matisse’s it beckons you to sit awhile and ponder deep thoughts, or mainly a break from all that walking you’ve endured.

 Of all the art I saw on my trip it was this painting that really captivated me.
 It evoked both the emotions of rage and tranquility simultaneously that I couldn’t quite figure out.
 I stared at it quite a while until it started to make sense to me.
 That’s the thing with art, it can mean many different things to different people.
 In the end, art exists purely just for the sake of existing.
 I am no art buff but I can appreciate the emotions behind the stroke, sculpture, or letter, whatever the case may be.